jfm/LapseBuilder/README.md

 LapseBuilder
 ============

-Python Application for building TimeLapse videos using ImageMagick and FFMPEG
+Python Application for building TimeLapse videos using ImageMagick and FFMpeg

 #Installation